 Believe it or not, you can train cats to stay away from your indoor plants.
 All you need is a clean spray bottle and some regular tap water.

-Simply fill the spray bottle with water, and set it to the strongest stream.
-The next time your cat tries to get into your plants, give kitty a quick spray in the butt with water.
+Simply fill the bottle with fresh water and set it to the strongest stream.
+The next time your cat starts messing with your plants, give him or her a quick spray in the butt.

 After the first few times, you probably won’t need to spray them anymore.
-Just the sound of me shaking the water in the spray bottle is enough to make my cats run away as fast as possible.
+Just the sound of me shaking the water in the bottle is enough to make mine run away as fast as possible.

 2. Cover The Pot To Keep Your Kitty Out